-Scouts and leaders receive the shooting sports safety briefing upon arrival at camp Sunday afternoon.
-We encourage all Scouts to drop-in and experience the excitement and precision of shooting sports and marksmanship in the safest environment possible.
+Scouts and leaders all receive the Marin-Sierra Shooting Sports Safety Briefing following arrival and check-in at camp Sunday afternoon.
+During the week we encourage all Scouts to drop-in and experience the excitement and precision of shooting sports and marksmanship in the safest environment possible!
 Upon request, leaders will be given one free ticket for each eligible Scout to use at the rifle range to try shooting.
 An eligible Scout is one who is not taking Rifle Shooting merit badge and has parental permission to shoot.
 Additional tickets are \$1 each for ten shots.
 (Ticket purchases are non-refundable.)

-Our BSA-certified ranges --- Archery, Rifle and Shotgun --- are among the safest available and provide proper safety instruction, equipment care, and excellent coaching from BSA National Camping School, National Rifle Association, and US Archery Association trained and certified instructors.
+Our BSA-certified ranges --- Archery, Rifle, Shotgun and Tomahawk --- are among the safest available and provide proper safety instruction, equipment care, and excellent coaching from BSA National Camping School, National Rifle Association, and US Archery Association trained and certified instructors.

-No personal firearms should be brought to camp by anyone.
+No personal firearms are allowed to be brought to camp by anyone.
 This includes rifles, shotguns, handguns, paintball guns, airguns, pellet guns, BB guns, wrist rockets, sling shots, and water guns or imitation guns.
 Any personal firearms brought to camp must be checked in and locked up with our Shooting Sports Director.
 We strongly advise that you do not bring them.